-execution or allow to enter some numeric data directly.
+The commands are executed by Function keys and are effecting the program execution or allow to enter some numeric data directly.

-(F2)Change Change the posi
+(2)Change Change the posi

-(F3)Text Enter a text line
+(3)Text Enter a text line

-(F4)FSD Change the Y-so
+(4)FSD Change the Y-so

-(F5)Errors Change the erro
+(5)Errors Change the erro

-(F6)Excel Enable to save re
+(6)Excel Enable to save r

-(F10)Menu Return to main n
+(Esc)Menu Return to main n

-<cr>Continue</cr> Run the fixed pos
+<cr>Continue</cr> Run the fixed po

-- The toggles consists of the set of fixed value parameters/settings that can be - en percent (%) and decibel (dB) tput form between graph and table en old and new computing result alue to be used to increase the computing - mber of points between one or two yed parameter en Course and Clearance signals - The commands are executed by Function keys and are effecting the program - sition data of the point(s) to be displayed on the graph diagram cale (Full Scale Deflection) or source and error parameters - results to the Excel readable file. - menu - osition calculation
+en percent (%) and decibel (dB) tput form between graph and table en old and new computing result alue to be used to increase the computing mber of points between one or two lyed parameter en Course and Clearance signals sition data of the point(s) to be displayed on the graph diagram scale (Full Scale Deflection) or source and error parameters results to the Excel readable file. menu osition calculation

-3.The Data Entry
+3. The Data Entry